griphiam/markphilpot_com/content/2017/anime_winter_first.md

 What.
 The Hell.
 Did I Just Watch.

 I will give it at least one more episode, but I'm not sure I can get over the rather unfortunate character designs.
 The overall animation didn't strike me as great either (although I was too distracted by the characters to really take notice).
-A season after another medocre war anime in [Izetta](http://anilist.co/anime/21838/ShuumatsunoIzetta) I sincerely doubt I'll be up for this one.
+A season after another mediocre war anime in [Izetta](http://anilist.co/anime/21838/ShuumatsunoIzetta) I sincerely doubt I'll be up for this one.

 [![Crunchyroll]({filename}/images/anime/streaming/crunchyroll_logo.png)](http://www.crunchyroll.com/saga-of-tanya-the-evil){: .link-nb}